Rising damp treatments

 >>Expert help

-The images below show the different effects damp can have on the walls of a property.
-Although damp patches on internal walls are a common symptom of most forms of damp, other signs such as internal salt marks appearing on brickwork or plaster can be an indicator that rising damp is likely the cause of your worries.
-If you recognise any of the signs in the picture below then you may want to consider contacting us for some professional damp proofing advice.
+The images below show the different effects dampness can have on the walls of a property.
+Although humid patches on internal walls are a common symptom of most types of damp, other signs such as internal salt marks appearing on brickwork or plaster can be an indicator that rising damp is likely the cause of your worries.

 Penetrating damp will frequently result in moss or vegetation growing on or around the source of the water ingress on the exterior of the building.